-The Office Implements the data system Ensures the security of the data system Convenes taskforces to ensure the continued technical development of the Cradle-to-Career System and its ability to ensure privacy and security and comply with current and emerging standards for technology Relays information to, from, and between respective agencies; responsible for monitoring the quality of data going into the system Develops recommendations for consideration by the Governing Board and advisory boards Contracts for the necessary resources to implement the data system Data Providers Provides input to the Governing Board related to respective agency data governance policies, requirements, and priorities Provides annual data to the data system19 Approves the use of the data they provide in the analytical data set
+The Office Implements the data system Ensures the security of the data system Convenes taskforces to ensure the continued technical development of the Cradle-to-Career Data System and its ability to ensure privacy and security and comply with current and emerging standards for technology Relays information to, from, and between respective agencies; responsible for monitoring the quality of data going into the system Develops recommendations for consideration by the Governing Board and Advisory Boards Contracts for the necessary resources to implement the data system Data Providers Provides input to the Governing Board related to respective agency data governance policies, requirements, and priorities Provides annual data to the data system19 Approves the use of the data they provide in the analytical data set

-Education Code Section 10863 requires all Governing Board members, advisory board members, and Office employees to:
+Education Code Section 10863 requires all Governing Board members, Advisory Board members, and Office employees to:

-- Prioritize the needs of students and families. - Comply with federal and state laws to protect individual privacy, including, but not necessarily limited to, all of the following: - The federal Family Educational Rights and Privacy Act of 1974 (Public Law 93-280, as amended). - The federal Health Insurance Portability and Accountability Act of 1996 (Public Law 104-191, as amended). - The federal Higher Education Act of 1965 (Public Law 89-329, as amended). - Not use or disclose any data managed in the Cradle-to-Career System that meets the definition of personal information, as defined in Section 1798.3 of the Civil Code, except for purposes consistent with the Education Code.
-Whether or not it is protected under applicable federal or state law, personal information managed in the Cradle-to-Career System shall be deidentified before being released to the public.20 - Consider and respond to stakeholder input. - Promote and foster an environment and culture of collaboration and cooperation. - Promote a culture of data-informed decision-making by consulting with data experts and intended data users, including members of the public, when developing data use priorities.
+- Prioritize the needs of students and families. - Comply with federal and state laws to protect individual privacy, including, but not necessarily limited to, all of the following: - The federal Family Educational Rights and Privacy Act of 1974 (Public Law 93-280, as amended). - The federal Health Insurance Portability and Accountability Act of 1996 (Public Law 104-191, as amended). - The federal Higher Education Act of 1965 (Public Law 89-329, as amended). - Not use or disclose any data managed in the Cradle-to-Career Data System that meets the definition of personal information, as defined in Section 1798.3 of the Civil Code, except for purposes consistent with the Education Code.
+Whether or not it is protected under applicable federal or state law, personal information managed in the Cradle-to-Career Data System shall be deidentified before being released to the public.20

+• Consider and respond to stakeholder input.